MarcusCemes/image-processing-pipeline-website/docs/typescript.md

-# Typescript
+# TypeScript

 Image Processing Pipeline is written in [TypeScript][typescript], a typed super-set of JavaScript that has slowly been embraced by the ecosystem, and ships with first-class type declaration files.

 If you use TypeScript, you can integrate the library and benefit from the increased type safety.
-If you prefer to work with vanilla JavaScript, you can still benefit from automatic type completion and hints by using a modern editor such as [VS Code][vscode].
+If you prefer to work with vanilla JavaScript, you can still benefit from automatic type completion and hints by using a modern editor such as [Visual Studio Code][vscode].

 ## Types in this documentation